umutykaya/mad-platform-avm/README.md

-# MAD Platform – Medior DevOps Engineer Technical Assignment
+# MAD Platform – Technical Assignment

 > **AI assistance note:** Perplexity AI assisted in generating the Terraform skeleton, Python boilerplate, and README structure.
 All code was reviewed and understood before submission.